RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 <sup>1</sup>   In reality the Actor does not pick up anything, whereas the DTrackComponent does a callback on the Actor's implemented IDTrackInterface-Method

-<sup>2</sup>   There has been a bug, where targets not being visible made the connected object inside unreal wiggle around.
+<sup>2</sup>   There has been a bug, where targets not being visible made the connected object inside Unreal wiggle around.
 This bug got solved by not writing new data into the injected data-buffer.

 ### Data (Buffer) Structure

-To get a overview of how the structure looks like, see:
+To get an overview of how the structure looks like, see:

 ![DTrack-Plugin DataBuffer Structure](../../images/DataBufferStructure.png)